Margaret Hamilton Reid: Life

 Reid was a member of the Girl Guides for 83 years, and in 1950 served as an aide de camp to Lady Baden-Powell during her visit to Ireland to open the Baden-Powell Memorial Cottage in Enniskerry, County Wicklow.
 She also served as an international commissioner representing Ireland at international conferences for 14 years.
 Reid was an elder of Abbey Presbyterian Church for 46 years and served as a trustee of the Presbyterian Church in Ireland, sat on its board, and was a member of the Inter-church Relations Board.
-She was a member of the Young Women's Christian Association, serving as chair of the Trust Corporation, later president, and was awarded a honorary life membership.
+She was a member of the Young Women's Christian Association, serving as chair of the Trust Corporation, later president, and was awarded an honorary life membership.
 She was a founding member of the Irish School of Ecumenics, serving as a trustee for 40 years.
 She also sat on the board of Gurteen Agricultural College.

 She was a car enthusiast, and drove one of only three Jensen Interceptors in Ireland, later driving a Jaguar.
 When Reid was asked if she regretted anything, her answer was "Yes, I never drove a Formula 1."
 In 2008, she was photographed on a Garda motor-bike outside the Royal Dublin Society.
 She last renewed her driving licence for 3 years at age 97.
 Reid was the first woman elected as committee member of the Royal Alfred Yacht Club and the first woman member of the Royal St George Yacht Club.